mzazon/awesome-cloud-projects/azure/live-search-results-cognitive-search/live-search-results-cognitive-search.md

    echo "✅ Notification function created"
    ```

-   The notification function completes the real-time loop by informing all connected clients whenever the search index updates, enabling instant UI updates without polling.
+   The notification function completes the real-time loop by informing all connected clients whenever the search index updates, enabling instant UI updates without polling and reducing unnecessary network traffic.

 9. **Deploy Functions to Azure**:

    Deploying the functions to Azure enables them to process events at scale.
 The deployment includes all dependencies and configurations, ensuring the functions can immediately begin processing Cosmos DB changes and broadcasting notifications.
-Azure Functions' built-in monitoring and diagnostics help track performance and troubleshoot issues.
+Azure Functions' built-in monitoring and diagnostics help track performance and troubleshoot issues in production environments.

    ```bash
    # Install dependencies